umap-project/umap/docs/config/customize.md

 So basically you'll have your own templates and/or statics directories where you will put the templates or statics you want to control (and only those).

-Inside those directory, you need to respect the exact relative path of the templates or statics you are adding, relatively to the [templates](https://github.com/umap-project/umap/tree/master/umap/templates) and
+Inside those directories, you need to respect the exact relative path of the templates or statics you are adding, relatively to the [templates](https://github.com/umap-project/umap/tree/master/umap/templates) and